 What is it?

 Whilst cross stitch is ideal for pattern and colour it lacks any variety in texture.
-Experiment with different thicknesses of thread and textured yarns.
+Experiment with different thickness of the thread and textured yarns.
 Try mixing stitch sizes to introduce some visual contrast.

 How do I do it?